 - A silent auction could be easily incorporated as part of your event with online auction software.
 Community members can browse auction items online, easily place bids and make safe payments through your charity auction website.
 Announcing the winners at the open house is a great way to entice them to attend and learn about your cause.

-Walk-a-thons or pledge events
+Walk-a-thons or Peer-to-Peer Events

-- Holding a walk-a-thon is a great way to build relationships through community fundraising.
+- Holding a community walk-a-thon is a great way to build relationships through community fundraising.
 An opportunity to walk or hike together can generate friendships that will grow with each year that your community fundraising event is held.

 - Celebrating your pledge event with a luncheon or dinner afterward is another opportunity to build relationships that will strengthen your community fundraising efforts.
 Online fundraising software can help you to spread the word about your fundraiser, register participants, sell tickets for your event, and process online donations.
 Community members can learn more about your cause and make contributions regardless if they choose to participate in your walk-a-thon and post-events.